Ivy Bridge Sleeper Build

 After the disappointment, I decided to build my own PC out of leftover parts.
 After several days of being well kept in the closet, I dug out the Ivy Bridge unit alongside the older machine.
 After testing the two decommissioned units and deemed good condition, necessary parts obtained from the older machine were installed to the Ivy Bridge Unit, with the exception of the R7 240.
 The resulting unit was intended for internet surfing, movie marathon and later, light gaming.
 The build also saw the expansion of my interest in PC building and further improvement of troubleshooting skills, resulting into a new hobby.

-The biggest issue that persisted in my build was the old BIOS, which is a big hindrance to improved system stability and graphics card compatibility.
+The biggest issue that persisted in my build was the old BIOS, which is a big problem for graphics card compatibility.
 What was needed is to resolve urgently instead of staying at original state.
 After learning a tutorial about BIOS Flashing, I was able to resolve the issue by taking the risk during the frequent power outage.
 The R7 240 was installed afterwards and used as a stopgap component for gaming.
 This finally formed the foundation of my build, marking the start of further upgrades for the next few years.

 FURTHER UPGRADES